ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 The CEO didn't flinch as much, but I saw his eyes tick to the side where I presume a chat window of some sort was transcribing my audio.

-At some point, the CEO called on the CIO, John Wallace, directly.
-Wallace seemed a bit surprised -- this wasn't planned -- and appeared to shift his body to only show half of his face.
+At some point, the CEO called on the CIO, John Feeney, directly.
+Feeney seemed a bit surprised -- this wasn't planned -- and appeared to shift his body to only show half of his face.
 I felt a bit of tension in the CEO when he called on John, as though he wanted to make a point that well, he was the leader, who could at any point call on anyone in the company and ask them to speak, even if they didn't plan it before.

 Maybe the CEO was tense for other reasons.
 It just felt a bit competitive.

-Either way, the CIO John Wallace answered the question as best he could, but in my opinion, while hiding half his face he also had an _excited_ cadence that didn't match up to what he was talking about entirely.
+Either way, the CIO John Feeney answered the question as best he could, but in my opinion, while hiding half his face he also had an _excited_ cadence that didn't match up to what he was talking about entirely.

 I began to wonder if my earlier suspicions about him could be true, but, to be honest, not that much.